fabianofranz/docling-conversion-tutorials/README.md

 ### Force OCR

 Depending on how a PDF document was structured upon its creation, the backend might not be able to effectively parse its layers and contents.
-That may happen even in documents containing pure text.
+That may happen even in documents apparently containing pure text.
 In these cases, **forcing OCR** on the entire document usually produce better results.

 ```bash
 $ docling /path/to/document.pdf \